symfony/symfony-docs/components/http_client.rst

         # whenever a service type-hints ApiClientInterface, inject the GitHub client
         Symfony\Contracts\HttpClient\ApiClientInterface: '@api_client.github'

-        # inject the HTTP client called 'crawler' in this argument of this service
+        # inject the HTTP client called 'crawler' into this argument of this service
         App\Some\Service:
             $someArgument: '@http_client.crawler'